ioccc-src/mkiocccentry/jparse/json_util_README.md

 				null	null values
 				simple	alias for 'int,float,exp,bool,str,null'

-	-l lvl		Print JSON only at specific JSON levels (def: print at any level)

-			If lvl is a number (e.g.: -l 3), level must == number.
-			If lvl is a number followed by : (e.g. '-l 3:'), level must be >= number.
-			If lvl is a : followed by a number (e.g. '-l :3'), level must be <= number.
-			If lvl is num:num (e.g. '-l 3:5'), level must be inclusively in the range.

 	-Q		Print JSON strings surrounded by double quotes (def: do not) -D		Print JSON strings as decoded strings (def: print JSON strings as encoded strings)